My Hands Made This.

 Every pattern on this site was drawn by hand.
 No AI, ever.
 And I don’t say that as a disclaimer — I say it as a credential.

-All of this is to say: I have spent a significant portion of my life learning how to make marks on things.
+I have spent a significant portion of my life learning how to make marks on things.
 Deliberately, slowly, with my actual hands.

 Then I Became a Designer.
 Same Hands, Different Tools.

-Here is something that graphic designers understand deeply, that people outside the field sometimes don’t: using professional tools is not the same as having the tool do the work for you.
+Since 1998, I’ve run Andiamo Creative, a branding design and web development studio.
+For over twenty-five years I’ve used professional design tools to solve visual problems for clients.
+And here’s something graphic designers understand deeply: using professional tools is not the same as having the tool do the work for you.
 Illustrator does not design your logo.
-Photoshop does not make your photograph meaningful.
-The software executes what the trained eye and practiced hand direct it to do.
 The craft lives in the person, not the application.

 What "No AI" Actually Means